fimbullinter/wotan/packages/wotan/README.md

 ## Editor Integration

 For instructions how to integrate the linter into your editor, see the [documentation of the `@fimbul/mithotyn` package](https://github.com/fimbullinter/wotan/blob/master/packages/mithotyn/README.md).
+For Visual Studio Code you can install the [official extension](https://marketplace.visualstudio.com/items?itemName=fimbullinter.vscode-plugin).

 ## Available Rules